Osama-3bghani/Osama-3bghani/README.md

 ## Hi there 👋

 # 💫 About Me:<br>
-⚫ I work as a back-end developer<br>📧 How to reach me o.osamaabdelghani@gmail.com
+⚫ I work as a Back-End developer<br>📧 Reach me on o.osamaabdelghani@gmail.com

 ## 🌐 Socials: